Binary Tree in Action (Traversal)

 Note

-1. Can you get the answer by traversing the binary tree once?
+1. Can the answer be obtained by traversing the binary tree?
 If so, use a traverse

-function along with external variables.
-This is called the "traversal" approach.
+function along with external variables, known as the "traversal" mindset.

 What does a single binary tree node need to do?
-When (preorder/inorder/postorder) does it need to do it?
-You don't need to worry about other nodes; the recursive function will handle applying the same operation to all nodes.
+When should it act (pre/in/post-order position)?
+The recursive function will handle the rest, ensuring consistent operations across all nodes.

 4